wavemaker/docs/learn/react-native/chart-tooltips.md

 ## Configuring Chart Tooltip

-When using Tooltip, you can use any one of the following.
+​When working with Tooltips in the Chart widget, you have two approaches:​

-- customize the default Tooltip that is rendered with the Chart widget
+- Customize the Default Tooltip that is automatically rendered with the chart widget to better suit your needs.​
-- create a new Tooltip for a Chart as required.
+- Create a new tooltip specifically tailored for your chart's requirements.

 ## Customizing the Default Tooltip